CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

         | Generate tags from images | | imageTags |
         | Generate captions from images | | imageCaption |

     - Double-check your selections (it can be difficult to change them later).
-Then proceed to the next step **Customize target index (4)**.
+Then proceed to the next step **Next: Customize target index (4)**.

       ![Visual Studio Code Icon](./images/d-25.png)